 Thousands of slaughtering steel balls, nails & shrapnel sliced, smashed, & pulverised:

-The sounds of sirens and the wailing, of injured and bereft people saturated the tragic scene:
+The wailing sounds of sirens, injured & bereft people saturated the tragic scene:

 From a perch a single white feather floats

 Excellent piece of art you have created here Michael!!

 the words have the potential to create a tangible image i never knew.